cosalt/cosalt/README.md

 ### 🚀 Interests & Activities

 When I'm not coding, I'm actively involved in my university community.
 I'm a member of the **Finance and Investment Society** and the **Oakwood Fund**, where I explore financial markets and investment strategies.
-I also enjoy cycling and going to the gym.
+I also enjoy cycling, going to the gym and gardening(i've got a 200 cacti🌵 collection and 5 and counting bonsai collection. i also like to experiment in cross-breeding peppers🌶️)

 ---